 While you are there, check out their Sale Page for great last minute deals.

 6. Love Crochet

 A nice, user friendly site with tons of free, downloadable patterns.
 Here, you can also see the project thumbnail before clicking the pattern.
 Definitely, one to check out.

-A great resource of not only free crochet patterns but they also have a section for knitting patterns, cross stitch, beading, quilting and more.
+A great resource of not only crochet patterns but they also have a section for free knitting patterns, cross stitch, beading, quilting and more.